BradleyGe/A-B-Testing-on-the-Impact-Evaluation-of-ACME-s-Career-2030-Training-Program/README.md

 The dataset comprises 6,000 employee records with the following attributes:

 -empid: Employee ID
-promoted: Whether the employee was promoted within a year of training
+-promoted: Whether the employee was promoted within a year of training
-training: Participation in the Career 2030 program
+-training: Participation in the Career 2030 program
-manager: Employee managerial status
+-manager: Employee managerial status
-raise: Merit increase in the last review cycle
+-raise: Merit increase in the last review cycle
-salary: Employee's salary bracket
+-salary: Employee's salary bracket
-children: Number of children
+-children: Number of children
-mstatus: Marital status
+-mstatus: Marital status
-age: Age at promotion
+-age: Age at promotion
-sex: Gender
+-sex: Gender
-edu: Years of education at promotion
+-edu: Years of education at promotion
-vacation: Vacation days taken in the year prior to promotion
+-vacation: Vacation days taken in the year prior to promotion
-weight: Weight at the last physical examination
+-weight: Weight at the last physical examination
-height: Height at the last physical examination
+-height: Height at the last physical examination
-hrfriend: Friend within the Human Resources department
+-hrfriend: Friend within the Human Resources department
-cxofriend: C-level friend within the organization
+-cxofriend: C-level friend within the organization
-insurance: Type of insurance coverage
+-insurance: Type of insurance coverage
-flexspend: Participation in the Flexible Spending Account program
+-flexspend: Participation in the Flexible Spending Account program
-retcont: Participation in the 401k retirement saving program
+-retcont: Participation in the 401k retirement saving program
-race: Race
+-race: Race
-disthome: Distance from training facility to employee's home
+-disthome: Distance from training facility to employee's home
-testscore: Score in a standard test during the recruitment process
+-testscore: Score in a standard test during the recruitment process